CaoBourne/StudentMIS/README.md

 # StudentMIS
-a project to manage students' information
+a project to manage students' information maven python3.6